 The benefits of real estate school for investors

 The biggest perk of getting your real estate license is that it will save you on commission.
-If you’re someone who does lots of deals -- like a home flipper or regular rental property investor -- then this can be big.
-Listing agents typically take 6% of your sales price (so $15,000 on a $250,000 home), and it can cut significantly into your profit margins.
+If you're someone who does lots of deals -- like a home flipper or regular rental property investor -- then this can be big.
+Listing agents typically take 6% of your sales price (so, for example, $15,000 on a $250,000 home), which can cut significantly into your profit margins.

-Another benefit is that you’ll get MLS access with that license.
-This can help you more easily find deals, and it can give you more control over your rental and for-sale listings, too.
+Another benefit is that you'll get access to a multiple listing service (MLS) with that license.
+MLS access can help you find deals more easily and give you more control over your rental and for-sale listings.

-There’s also the extra work involved -- not just with the school but also if you plan to use your license in a practical way.
-Marketing a property or negotiating transactions is no quick or easy feat -- and it will definitely take time away from other aspects of your investing business.
+There's also the extra work involved, not just with the school but also if you plan to use your license in a practical way.
+Marketing a property or negotiating transactions are no quick or easy feats -- and they will definitely take time away from other aspects of your investing business.

-Finally, in order to use your license, you’ll have to work under a real estate broker.
+Finally, to use your license, you'll have to work under a real estate broker.
 That comes with additional fees and obligations, too.
-These are just more things that can distract from the most important task at hand: Growing your investment portfolio.
+Those are just a few more things that can distract from the most important task at hand: growing your investment portfolio.

 What to look for in a real estate school

 If you do decide that going to real estate school is a good move for your investing goals, then do your research before deciding where you'll attend.

 - Teaching methods: Are there online class options or only in-person classes?
 What is the time commitment like?
 You'll need to make sure it works with your learning style, schedule, and bandwidth.